ecmwf/ecmwf-opendata/README.md

 - `source` is either the name of server to contact or a fully qualified URL.
 Possible values are `ecmwf` to access ECMWF's servers, or `azure` to access data hosted on Microsoft's Azure.
 Default is `ecmwf`.

 - `model` is the name of the model that produced the data.
-Use `ifs` for the physics-driven model and `aifs` for the data-driven model.
-Please note that `aifs` is currently experimental and only produces a small subset of fields.
+Use `ifs` for the physics-driven model and `aifs-single` for the data-driven model.
 Default is `ifs`.

 - `resol` specifies the resolution of the data.
 Default is `0p25` for 0.25 degree resolution, and is the only resolution that is currently available.